-Denominator data are collected for all patients admitted before or present at 8:00 AM in the ward and not discharged from the ward at the time of the survey.
+Denominator data are collected for all patients admitted before or present at 8:00 a.m. in the ward and not discharged from the ward at the time of the survey.

-- Patient data have to be collected for each patient admitted to the ward at 8 AM on the survey date, infected or not, only excluding day cases (see inclusion criteria) - Specific issues related to obstetrics: - both mother and neonate are counted if present at 8 AM on the survey date, if mother was present before 8 AM but baby not born til after 8 AM, mother is counted but baby is not. - Obstetrics: natural birth with no interventions/ procedures/ devices on or after day 3 before HAI; otherwise follows the HAI rule on interventions and procesures - For neonates: - Count all infections after their birth as HAI - Register consultant/patient specialty as PEDBAB (healthy neonates) unless specifically under care of PEDNEO/ PEDGEN/ ICUNEO - For obstetrics and gynaecology wards where mothers and babies stay together, register patient specialty for wards for mothers as GOOBS and babies as PEDBAB.
-Therefore a ward with 14 mothers and 10 babies who were born before 8am = 24 patients on the ward: 14 GOOBS and 10 PEDBAB.
-If the babies are on Neonatal ICU then they should be counted as ICUNEO and not counted on the ward.
+- Patient data must be collected for each patient admitted to the ward at 8:00 a.m. on the survey date, infected or not, only excluding day cases (see inclusion criteria) - Specific issues related to obstetrics: - both mother and neonate are counted if present at 8:00 a.m. on the survey date, if mother was present before 8:00 a.m. but baby not born until after 8:00 a.m., mother is counted but baby is not.

+- Obstetrics: natural birth with no interventions/ procedures/ devices on or after day 3 before HCAI; otherwise follows the HCAI rule on interventions and procedures - For neonates: - Count all infections after their birth as HCAI - Register consultant or patient specialty as GOBAB or PEDBAB (healthy neonates) unless specifically under care of PEDNEO/ PEDGEN/ ICUNEO - For obstetrics and gynaecology wards where mothers and babies stay together, register patient specialty for wards for mothers as GOOBS and healthy babies as GOBAB when they are located in obstetrics or as PEDBAB if they are located in paediatrics.
+Therefore, a ward with 14 mothers and 10 babies who were born before 8:00 a.m.= 24 patients on the ward: 14 GOOBS and 10 GOBAB.
+If the babies are on Neonatal ICU, then they should be counted as ICUNEO and not counted on the ward.

-Antimicrobial use data and HAI data
+Antimicrobial use data and HCAI data

-Only collect information if the patient receives at least one antimicrobial at the time of the survey (surgical prophylaxis: in the 24 hours prior to 8 a.m. on the day of the survey) or if the patient has an active HAI.
+Only collect information if the patient receives at least one antimicrobial at the time of the survey (surgical prophylaxis: in the 24 hours prior to 8 a.m. on the day of the survey) or if the patient has an active HCAI.

-The use of antimicrobials will often lead to the detection of a HAI.
-Some patients may have a HAI that is not treated by an antimicrobial (e.g. viral infections, urinary tract infections), which makes it necessary to consult other sources (see HAI case finding algorithm).
+The use of antimicrobials will often lead to the detection of a HCAI.
+Some patients may have a HCAI that is not effectively treated by an antimicrobial (e.g., most viral respiratory infections, urinary tract infections), which makes it necessary to consult other sources (see HCAI case finding algorithm).
 In other cases, the physicians may treat an infection which does not match the case definition.
-Therefore, the diagnosis list for antimicrobial use differs from the HAI case definition list (see codebook) and the indication list mentions treatment intention of an infection.
-It is not the objective of this survey to relate the use of an antibiotic to the information on HAIs (such as microorganisms).
+Therefore, the diagnosis list for antimicrobial use differs from the HCAI case definition list (see codebook) and the indication list mentions treatment intention of an infection.
+It is not the objective of this survey to relate the use of an antibiotic to the information on HCAI (such as microorganisms).
 Both types of data are collected separately.